johnnyw66/SAP2/README.md

 **The utilities were developed and tested on Python 3.7**

 Coming Soon!
-SAP2 SBC Simulation
+SAP2 Single Board Computer Emulator
 ---
-July 2024 - I am starting to code a SAP2 simulator in Python.
+July 2024 - I am starting to code a SAP2 SBC simulator in Python.
 Watch this space!!

 Thanks to...
 ---